 The council is under a duty to protect the public funds it administers, and to this end may use the information they hold about you for the prevention and detection of fraud.
 It may also share this information with other bodies responsible for auditing or administering public funds for these purposes.
-For further information, visit our ‘National Fraud Initiative’ page.
+For further information go to www.portsmouth.gov.uk and search for ‘National Fraud Initiative’.

 Department for Education

 The Department for Education (DfE) collects personal data from educational settings and local authorities via various statutory data collections.
 We are required to share information about our school workforce with the Department for Education (DfE) for the purpose of the School Workforce Census which is a statutory return under sections 113 and 114 of the Education Act 2005.

 All data is transferred securely and held by DfE under a combination of software and hardware controls which meet the current government security policy framework.

 For more information, please see ‘How Government uses your data’ section.

 Requesting access to your personal data